gnovl/task-nail-app/README.md

 - **Database:** Information on how to configure and set up the database.
 - **Roadmap:** Future features and improvements planned for the app.
 - **Contributing:** Encourages contributions and mentions the development status.

-Make sure to replace the placeholder repository link (`https://github.com/gnovl/ez-task-flow-app.git`) with your actual GitHub repository URL.

-Let me know if you'd like to make any other changes!